Family Planning Services

 If you make a plan for getting pregnant instead of letting it “just happen”, you can avoid using alcohol, tobacco, or other drugs that could harm your baby or yourself during your pregnancy.
 Also, you may want to achieve certain educational or work goals before having children.
 These could include graduating from high school or college.
 Or you may want to have a stable, well-paying job so that you can better support a family when or if you decide to have children.

-In addition to the clinical services listed above, the family planning health care provider also may offer:
+In addition to the clinical services listed above, your health care provider also may offer resources and information about teens and adolescent health, including:

-All of the family planning centers listed above provide these services on a sliding discount schedule, based on your income and family size.
+All of the health care providers listed above provide these services on a sliding discount schedule, based on your income and family size.
 No one is denied services based on inability to pay.
 These centers also accommodate people with special needs.

-Finally, some community health centers and private offices in Alaska offer the full range of family planning services described above.
-For information about family planning services offered in your community, you can simply dial "211" from anywhere in Alaska!
+Finally, some community health centers and private offices in Alaska offer the full range of family planning and reproductive health services described above.
+For information about the services offered in your community, you can simply dial "211" from anywhere in Alaska!
 If that doesn’t work, dial 1-800-478-2221, or visit "Alaska 211" on the web.
 Tip: use "women’s health" or "birth control" as keywords in your search.

 You also can contact your nearest State Public Health Center or your local phone directory, or send an email to the State Family Planning Program for help finding a health care provider or for general program information.
-State Family Planning staff is available Monday through Friday, 8am to 5pm, (excluding holidays) and will reply to your message as soon as they can.
+State staff are available Monday through Friday, 8am to 5pm, (excluding holidays) and will reply to your message as soon as they can.

 Questions?